geral-qempire/terraform-stacks/README.md

 └── locals.tf
 ```

-The `terraform.tfvars` file is not included in the release.
+The `tests/` directory and `terraform.tfvars` files are not included in the release.